-Motivation Whats New, Navigating the Complexity?
+Motivation: What’s New, Navigating the Complexity?

 Great leaders understand that its not easy to translate vision into reality.
-And they realise they cant do it alone.
+And they realise they can’t do it alone.
 The most effective leaders are those who seek out what they and their company need.
 That kind of growth mindset is ageless.

-Leadership and Motivation are areas that we would all agree have a significant impact on organizational performance.
-Having said this, which leadership model should we use of the 80 or so currently available stemming back as far as the Big Man Theories and the latest on Emotional Intelligence.
+Leadership and Motivation are areas that we would all agree have a significant impact on organisational performance.
+Having said this, which leadership model should we use of the 80 or so currently available, stemming back as far as the Big Man Theories and the latest on Emotional Intelligence.
 Not leaving out the myriad of other habits and models currently being sold to us through extensive publications and books.

 We might argue that the Leadership and Motivating market has become somewhat swamped with ideas, models, styles and approaches, so let’s take a look at something which links together these two important contributing areas in performance with some new ideas.

 The classic models, imply that motivation can be driven by our own needs, those models (Self Actualization) of Adler, Maslow Hertzberg and Rogers.

 Secondly, we have those models driven by Aspirational Needs, Lewin, Vroom, Porter and Lawler and the Work Preferences Model.